pirafrank/fpiracom/_posts/2016-10-28-thoughts-on-the-new-macbook-pro.md

 ---
-title: "Thoughts on the new MacBook Pro and Apple mobile computing (Updated)"
+title: "Thoughts on the new MacBook Pro and Apple mobile computing"
 subtitle: "Hardware changes, Apple embracing standards, their focus on creators and MacBook Air highly uncertain future"
 description: "Hardware changes, Apple embracing standards, their focus on creators and MacBook Air highly uncertain future"
 category: ['Posts']
 tags: ['Apple','Review']
+updates:
+  - date: 2016-10-29
+    content: "Correction, the SSD isn't soldered."
+  - date: 2016-10-29
+    content: "Added USB-C accessories."
+  - date: 2016-10-29
+    content: "Added info about speed of Thunderbolt ports."
+  - date: 2016-10-30
+    content: "Added info about the chime sound."
 ---

 In a changing world curious things happen.
 This week Microsoft aimed at creatives with a desktop computer and Apple just did with a laptop during its October 27th event.